To provide guidance on:

 The PI should notify their RA of the request received.
 The RA will then notify ASUF, award grantee, of the request received.
 ASUF will then work with and complete any actions needed with the charitable organization.

-What actions should be taken when an award needs to be processed along with the ATF?
+What actions should be taken when an award needs to be processed along with an After-the-Fact (ATF) Proposal?

 - Answer “Yes” to ERA Smart Form 1.1 Q8 to confirm ATF.